jaspector

 Next-business-day inspections availableInspector office hours by appointment only

-Typical inspection sequence: Residential: foundation; rough plumbing, mechanical, gas, and electrical; floodplain; frame and masonry; energy-efficiency; final.
+Typical sequence: Residential: foundation; rough plumbing, mechanical, gas, and electrical; floodplain; frame and masonry; energy-efficiency; final.
 Commercial: footing and foundation; slab and under-floor; lowest-floor elevation in flood hazard areas; frame; lath or gypsum board where applicable; waterproofing where applicable; penetrations in rated assemblies; energy-efficiency; other required inspections; special inspections; final.

-Do I need a building permit in Albany, GA?
+01 Do I need a building permit in Albany, GA?

 Additions, remodels and repair, new single-family residences, new multi-family residences, new commercial work, civil site plans, electrical, fire sprinklers, HVAC, plumbing, signs, accessory structures or decks, cell towers, swimming pools, solar panels, office trailers, and demolition.
 Projects valued at $0 to $99 require a permit with no fee.

-How much does a building permit cost in Albany, GA?
+02 How much does a building permit cost in Albany, GA?

+Building permit fees in Albany, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $0 for projects valued at $0 to $99 (permit still required); $45 starting at $100 valuation.
 Fees are calculated as: Valuation-based: $45 for $100–$1,000; $50 for $1,001–$2,000; $50 for first $2,000 plus $6 per additional $1,000 or fraction through $50,000; $338 for first $50,000 plus $5 per additional $1,000 or fraction through $100,000; higher stepped formulas above.
 Separate trade fee schedules for electrical, HVAC, and plumbing..
 Plan check fee: No review fee through $9,000 valuation; $25 beginning at $9,001; then 10% of the building permit fee beginning at $48,001 valuation.

-How do I apply for a building permit in Albany, GA?
+03 How do I apply for a building permit in Albany, GA?

-1. Confirm project scope and gather required submittals for permit type (separate requirements for additions/remodels, new single-family, multi-family, commercial, trade permits, signs, pools, accessory structures, solar, demolition) 2.
+To apply for a building permit in Albany, GA, follow these steps: 1.
+Confirm project scope and gather required submittals for permit type (separate requirements for additions/remodels, new single-family, multi-family, commercial, trade permits, signs, pools, accessory structures, solar, demolition) 2.
 Create an Albany Permit Center account at https://albany.cts.city/#/login and verify email address 3.
 Complete online permit application and upload PDF plan documents and supporting documents through the portal 4.
 For homeowner projects, include the Homeowner Permit Affidavit; for septic systems, include Health Department approval; if ownership differs from qPublic, include proof of ownership 5.
 Wait for electronic review - staff generally needs ten business days for application review before permit issuance, with status updates via portal and email 6.
 Pay the invoice online through albanypay.com - all permits must be paid before downloading permit copy and beginning work 7.
 Request inspections by portal or email to inspections@albanyga.gov after permit issuance, keeping permit card and approved plans on site

-How long does it take to get a building permit in Albany, GA?
+04 How long does it take to get a building permit in Albany, GA?

-What work is exempt from building permits in Albany, GA?
+05 What work is exempt from building permits in Albany, GA?

-How do I schedule a building inspection in Albany, GA?
+06 How do I schedule a building inspection in Albany, GA?

-Other cities in Dougherty County
+Other jurisdictions in Dougherty County.

-View all Dougherty County jurisdictions →
+All Dougherty County jurisdictions →